Cornelia Craven, Countess of Craven: Personal life

-On 10 July 1921, whilst racing at Cowes Week, Lord Craven fell overboard and drowned at age 52, with his body washing ashore two days later.
+On July 10, 1921, whilst racing at Cowes Week, Lord Craven fell overboard and drowned at age 52, with his body washing ashore two days later.

 Later life

 After his death, Cornelia sold Coombe Abbey to a builder named John Grey in 1923 and moved to another Craven estate, Hamstead Lodge in Hamstead Marshall.
 At Hamstead Marshall, Cornelia often hosted Princess Marie-Louise, a granddaughter of Queen Victoria, who divorced her husband Prince Aribert in 1900 at age 28, and never remarried.
-Her only child, the 5th Earl, died on 15 September 1932 and was succeeded in the titles by Cornelia's grandson, William Craven, 6th Earl of Craven (1917–1965).
+Her only child, the 5th Earl, died on September 15, 1932, and was succeeded in the titles by Cornelia's grandson, William Craven, 6th Earl of Craven (1917–1965).

 In 1956, she donated Ashdown House, Oxfordshire, which had been requisitioned for use by the British Army during World War II, to the National Trust.
 The Dowager Countess of Craven died at her home in Newbury, Berkshire on May 24, 1961.
 After her death, she bequeathed Prince Charles Louis, Count Palatine, by Anthony van Dyck, c.
 1637, to the National Portrait Gallery.

 In popular culture

 Between 1910 and 1914, she was photographed by H. Walter Barnett, which is held by the National Portrait Gallery, London.

-During the 2014-2015 exhibition at London's National Portrait Gallery, Cornelia was featured among the high-profile American heiresses to marry into British aristocracy.
-Included in the exhibition were Jeanette ('Jennie') Churchill (née Jerome), Lady Randolph Churchill, Mary Victoria (née Leiter), Lady Curzon of Kedleston, Mary Carolyn Campbell ('May', née Cuyler), Lady Grey-Egerton, Consuelo Montagu, Duchess of Manchester, Consuelo (née Vanderbilt), Duchess of Marlborough (later Mrs. Balsan), John Spencer-Churchill, 10th Duke of Marlborough, Lord Ivor Spencer-Churchill, Marguerite Hyde ('Daisy', née Leiter), Countess of Suffolk.
+During the 2014-2015 exhibition at London's National Portrait Gallery, she was featured among the high-profile American heiresses to marry into British aristocracy.
+Also included in the exhibition were Margaret Leiter (married to the 19th Earl of Suffolk), Jennie Jerome (married to Lord Randolph Churchill), Mary Leiter (married to the 1st Marquess Curzon of Kedleston), May Cuyler (married to Sir Philip Grey Egerton, 12th Bt), Consuelo Yznaga (married to the 8th Duke of Manchester), Consuelo Vanderbilt (married to the 9th Duke of Marlborough and to Jacques Balsan) and Laura Charteris (married to the 10th Duke of Marlborough).